+'''

 sntp server [ip1 [ip2 [ip3]]]

 no sntp server [ip1 [ip2 [ip3]]]

-ip - IPv4 or IPv6 address of a time server (NTP or SNTP).
+ip - IP address of an time server (NTP or SNTP).
 (Range: 1 - 3 addresses)

+'''

 This command specifies time servers from which the switch will poll for time updates when set to SNTP client mode.
 The client will poll the time servers in the order specified until a response is received.
 It issues time synchronization requests based on the interval set via the sntp poll command.